-You may want to turn the lettered control one step colder, as from "C" to "D".
+You may want to move the freezer control one step colder.
 Cooler temperatures in the house may cause the compressor to operate less frequently, thus allowing the freezer compartment to warm somewhat.

-To protect your frozen food supply, leave your lettered control at this new, colder setting for the entire winter or for as long as you keep your thermostat turned down.
+To protect your frozen food supply, leave your freezer control at this new, colder setting for the entire winter or for as long as you keep your thermostat turned down.

-Turning the lettered control to a colder setting should have no effect on your fresh food compartment.
-However, if freezing occurs, turn the numbered control one step warmer, as from "4" to "3".
+Moving the freezer control to a colder setting should have no effect on your fresh food compartment.
+However, if freezing occurs, move the numbered control one step warmer.

-When you stop turning the household thermostat down at night, turn the refrigerator temperature controls back to their regular settings.
+When you stop turning the household thermostat down at night, move the refrigerator temperature controls back to their regular settings.